denten-books/plain-text/main.md

 characters are encoded in sequences (of dots and dashes) that vary in length: from one dash for "T" to six dots for "6".
 This property had made Morse code ill-suited for automated telegraphy.
-In a long-chain of mediation between message, telegraph operator, and machine, the human was a limiting factor.
+In a long-chain of mediation between message, telegraph operator, and machine, the human proved to pose a limiting factor.

 Writing in 1929 for the journal "American Speech," Hervey Brackbill laments the demise of a language associated with human-driven, Morse code telegraph